-UNITED STATES HISTORY 1 - Honors 211
+211 UNITED STATES HISTORY 1 - Honors

 This course covers the Revolution through World War I. It is designed for students who have consistently demonstrated strong academic ability and the motivation to work independently.
 The pace of this course is rapid.
+Students should plan to do 30-40 minutes of homework every night.
 Students will be presented with an intellectual foundation of the nation's political, social, and economic institutions.
 Additionally, students will read, analyze and communicate orally and in writing about primary source documents.
 These readings and other assignments serve as a means to assist students in developing critical thinking and problem-solving skills so that they can thrive in a global society.
+Students will read the first three chapters of the textbook over the summer and take an assessment during the first full week of school.

-212, 213 UNITED STATES HISTORY 1
+212 UNITED STATES HISTORY 1

-5 credits/year This is an academically rigorous course designed to present a comprehensive survey of American History from the Revolution through World War I. The development and appreciation of American political, social, and economic institutions are emphasized.
+This is an academically rigorous course designed to present a comprehensive survey of American History from the Revolution through World War I. The development and appreciation of American political, social, and economic institutions are emphasized.
 Students will utilize appropriate research, communication, and collaboration skills to assess the United States' participation in a global society.
 Primary source material is commonly used for analysis and evaluation.
-A co-taught section of this course is available.

-UNITED STATES HISTORY 2 - Advanced Placement 220
+220 UNITED STATES HISTORY 2 - Advanced Placement